A Bill of Supply is generally issued by GST Registered Businesses or taxpayers in place of a Tax Invoice.

 For instance, when a registered taxpayer supplies handloom, they have to issue a Bill of Supply instead of a tax invoice.

-IRIS GST is official GST Suvidha Provider (GSP) in India, offering premium GST compliance tools like IRIS Sapphire (GST Returns) and IRIS Topaz (Eway Bill).
+IRIS GST is official GST Suvidha Provider (GSP) in India, offering premium GST compliance tools like IRIS GST Software (GST Returns and Reconciliation) and IRIS Eway Bill Management System.
 With features such as Advance Reconciliation, Smart Reports, Fuzzy Logic, Vendor Management, Smart Dashboard, User Roles, etc. IRIS GST ensures you a hassle-free GST compliance.

 For any queries, or book a demo, connect with us at firstname.lastname@example.org.